cloudfoundry/summit-training-classes/cloud-native/site/content/labs/setup.md

   cf --version
   cf version 6.26.0+9c9a261fd.2017-04-06
 ```
-If your version is not more recent that this one, please install the latest.
+If your version is not more recent that this one, please install <a href="https://docs.cloudfoundry.org/cf-cli/install-go-cli.html" target="_blank">the latest</a>.

 ### Checking Your Work